squaresLab/MultiEdit_Experiments/AssertExperiment/genprog4java/README.md

 This repository contains JaRFly, a Java Repair Framework for implementing automated repair tools for Java programs, such as GenProg, Par, TrpAutoRepair, and so on.
-The patch is called GenProg4Java because, originally, it only implemented the GenProg algorithm, but today, it is an entire framework for many algorithms.
+The project is called GenProg4Java because, originally, it only implemented the GenProg algorithm, but today, it is an entire framework for many algorithms.